chasevoorhees/ClickBank_Passthrough_API/README.md

 It's not perfect: Currenly we just log IP attempts to use the API and disable IPs after 5 calls within 24hrs (minus when IP=localhost or last_name = testsale).
 Other methods like footprinting or cookies could be employed, but wouldn't realistically add much security.
 However, minifying and obfuscating the JS client would *definitely* be a good idea.

+***Note: I haven't debugged this very thoroughly since adding a bunch of command line args.
+I also added

 ----------------------